 Oddly enough, if your school offers any sort of dormitory living accommodations, laugh your way out of the door.
 Taking the college dorm negates the need for your own BAH to pay for an apartment elsewhere.
 Then you'd really need to get a side hustle to have enough money to live.

-6. You'll probably be the babysitter to younger classmates
+In college, you'll probably be the babysitter to younger classmates

 Remember how stupid you were when you were a fresh eighteen year old in the military?
 You may have gotten into a lot of trouble just doing dumb stuff in the barracks.
 Now take away the safety net of NCOs babysitting you and you're left with what happens when underage college freshmen discover alcohol.

 The thrill of partying with the younger kids goes away the moment you have to help someone to the bathroom because they start hurling after one shot.
 If you still want to hang out with your classmates, prepare to babysit.